 Fleetcor is a US public company best known for fuel cards and corporate payment products.
-It stunned the market when in 2017 it paid $675m for Cambridge, a historically traditional FX payments and currency risk management company that had begun offering more automated and tech-powered products.
+It stunned the market when in 2017 it paid $675m for Cambridge Global Payments, a historically traditional FX payments and currency risk management company that had begun offering more automated and tech-powered products.

 Did Fleetcor have a strategy in mind different from everyone else?
 The results suggest its bet paid off.